Lyam0udi/la-grandiose/README.md

 	Fixe Slug bugs (Case of delete, Slug Based on title and not content for blog[Fixe the Slug to the first word or 3 first words?])
 	Improve inputs (Required)
 	Support dark/white mode
++ Profile Page :
+    Make it support i18n.
 + DashboardCrud Pages :
 + Profile Page : support i18n
 + 404 Page :
-	Display the 404 Page in Case of the error 404
+	Display the 404 Page in Case of the error 404.
 + Entire Web App :
 	Performance,
 	Support Arabic display right to life (Tailwind CSS)